-Accessing NetApp Filespace
+Accessing NetApp filespace

-In versions of MacOS prior to Lion you need to know which volume you are on – something like homes-3.
+You need to know which volume you are on – something like homes-3.
 Please note that the actual volume your files are stored on may change without notice so if a mount fails please check that your files are still on the same volume before reporting a fault.
 Mount smb://firstname.lastname@example.org/homes-N, where N is the location of your home directory and browse down to your files.
 You will then be presented for your credentials.

 Only one uid/password mapping is permitted by CIFS/SMB per host connection.
 It is therefore sensible to add this to your keychain to simplify future access.